Zaramo people: Grave markers

-Prestige Staffs
+Prestige staffs

 Staffs, aside from their use as walking supports, are used as ritual aids, titular symbols, and representations of power.
 Specific staffs are usual signifiers of chiefs, diviners, and linguists.

-Kifimbo Staffs
+Kifimbo staffs

 Literally translated to "small stick," kifimbo staffs are small staffs used mainly for military authority.
 It is either held in the hand or tucked between the upper arm and the torso.
 Kifimbo hold no functional use, and are considered purely symbolic.

-Kome Staffs
+Kome staffs

 Traditional kome staffs are tall staffs made from blackwood (mpingo) and are carved to possess animal and human (women) decoration.
 Mwana hiti were common top decorations before Tanzanian independence.
 Kome staffs are typically associated with chief power, and so their decreased presence is directly correlated to that of chiefs in Tanzania.

 Pottery

 Usage

-By early-mid 20th century, much of Zaramo pottery consisted of internal creations and imports from Europe, Japan, and India.
+By the early-mid-20th century, much of Zaramo pottery consisted of internal creations and imports from Europe, Japan, and India.
 Most of Zaramo pottery consists of ceramic water jars and earthenware cooking pots and dishes.
 Pottery is generally made for kitchen-use, thus resulting in two main types/uses: vessels for liquid (narrow-rimmed) and vessels for cooking and serving food (open and curved rims.)

 Cooking dishes may range from 5-12 inches in diameter and 2-3 inches in height, usually topped with an open, flared rim.
 General cooking pots are called chungu, while dishes made specifically for the act of frying are called kaango or kikaango (depending on size), with smaller bowls being referred to as bakuli.
 Chetezo or Kitezo are shallow dishes made to be placed on shrine pedestals to hold incense offerings.

 Mtungi are large pots, sometimes reaching 2 feet high, that are made particularly to hold water for bathing and drinking; a household generally has two of these vessels, one for each use.
 Sometimes mtungi are replaced with buckets or oil drums, the manufactured alternatives being more durable, though they keep the water less cool.
 Mtungi tend to have more fragile necks prone to cracking and chipping.

 There is not much distinction between pottery for everyday use and pottery for rituals, such as ceremonial mwali bathing, healing rituals, and grave offerings.
 Everyday pottery may be used, though many ceremonies require the vessel to be new.